watertap-org/watertap/docs/how_to_guides/how_to_use_ui_api.rst

     # Load back
     fsi.load("my_flowsheet_saved.json")

-To handle situations where the model changes over time, and the saved data and model do not match exactly, there are two methods you can use after you are done loading:
+To handle situations where the model is changed between the save and subsequent load, so that the loaded and current model variables do not all match, there are two methods you can use after you are done loading:

     :meth:`FlowsheetInterface.get_var_missing`
-        Returns variables that were in the loaded data, but not in the underlying model.
+        Returns variables in the loaded data, but not in the current model.

     :meth:`FlowsheetInterface.get_var_extra`
-        Returns variables that are exported by the model, but were not in the loaded data.
+        Returns variables in (and exported by) the current model, but not in the loaded data.

-In both cases, the method returns a mapping of with the full name of the block (e.g., `flowsheet.component.subcomponent`) as the key and a list of variable names as the value.
+Both methods return a mapping with the full name of the block (e.g., `flowsheet.component.subcomponent`) as the key and a list of variable names as the value.